What is Recipe Finder

 Stakeholder workshop:

-Involving partners early in the process—often through facilitated workshops—is a key milestone in my design approach.
+Involving partners early in the process through facilitated workshops, was a key milestone in my design approach.

 Lesson learned